-Forty-four states permit the use of assisted outpatient treatment (AOT), also called outpatient commitment.
-The six states that do not have assisted outpatient treatment statutes are Connecticut, Maryland, Massachusetts, New Mexico, Nevada and Tennessee.
+Forty-five states permit the use of assisted outpatient treatment (AOT), also called outpatient commitment.
+The five states that do not have assisted outpatient treatment statutes are Connecticut, Maryland, Massachusetts, New Mexico and Tennessee.

 A substantial body of research conducted in diverse jurisdictions over more than two decades establishes the effectiveness of assisted outpatient treatment in improving treatment outcomes for its target population.
 Specifically, the research demonstrates that AOT reduces the risks of hospitalization, arrest, incarceration, crime, victimization, and violence.
 AOT also increases treatment adherence and eases the strain placed on family members or other primary caregivers.
 Following are summaries of key findings.

 Several studies have clearly established the effectiveness of AOT in decreasing hospitalization.